 Boundaries: When to Say Yes, How to Say No to Take Control of Your Life – by Cloud and Townsend

-Boundaries should be mandatory reading for the human race.
-Every marriage would benefit from reading and understanding where one person starts and another stops, recognizing the ways we wield power in our relationships, and taking responsibility for one’s own decisions.
+In my opinion, Boundaries (or something like it) should be mandatory reading for the human race.
+Every marriage would benefit from reading and understanding where one person starts and another stops, recognizing the ways we wield power in our relationships, and taking responsibility for our own decisions.

 When Ryan and I were on the brink of divorce 11 years ago, I didn’t even know that I had a problem with boundaries.
 I didn’t know that I misunderstood love, generosity, and responsibility.
 When someone plopped this book in my lap, everything changed.
 Boundaries will help you to situate yourself wisely in relationships according to Scripture.